Constructing an HTML Tree

 break

 The rules for malformed HTML may seem arbitrary, and they are: they evolved over years of trying to guess what people “meant” when they wrote that HTML, and are now codified in the HTML parsing standard.
-Of course, sometimes these rules “guess” wrong—but as so often happens on the web, it’s often more important that every browser does the same thing, rather than each trying to guess what the right thing is.
+Of course, sometimes these rules “guess” wrong—but as so often happens on the web, it’s more important that every browser does the same thing, rather than each trying to guess what the right thing is.

 And now for the payoff!
-Here is a screenshot of our very own website, loaded in our own browser:To be fair, it actually looks about the same with the Chapter 3 browser, but significantly better than with the Chapter 2 browser.
+Figure 3 shows a screenshot of this book’s website, loaded in our own browser.To be fair, it actually looks about the same with the Chapter 3 browser.

 Thanks to implicit tags, you can mostly skip the <html>, <body>, and <head> elements, and they’ll be implicitly added back for you.
 In fact, the HTML parser’s many states guarantee something stricter than that: every HTML document has exactly one <head> and one <body>, in the expected order.At least, per document.
 An HTML file that uses frames or templates can have more than one <head> and <body>, but they correspond to different documents.